anastasiia-ku/anastasiia-ku.github.io/mybooks.md

 * The power of opposites by  Ichac Adizes
 * An American Tragedy by Theodore Dreiser
 * All the Light We Cannot See by Anthony Doerr
-* Nonviolent Communication: A Language of Life: Life-Changing Tools for Healthy Relationships (Nonviolent Communication Guides)

-### Books of 2020
+### 2020: Where I've got so far

 * Hunting and Gathering by Anna Gavalda
 * The Kite Runner by Khaled Hosseini
 * Ikigai: The Japanese Secret to a Long and Happy Life by Albert Liebermann and Hector Garcia

-### Books of 2019
+* The Five Dysfunctions of a Team: A Leadership Fable by Patrick M. Lencioni
+* Make Time: How to focus on what matters every day by Jake Knapp
+* The Rosie Project  by Graeme Simsion
+* Nonviolent Communication: A Language of Life: Life-Changing Tools for Healthy Relationships by Marshall B. Rosenberg

+### 2019: Reading List

 * A Thousand Splendid Suns by Khaled Hosseini
 * Agile Product Management with Scrum: Creating Products that Customers Love by Roman Pichler